 Eight years after the beginning of the Syrian crisis, the majority of Syrian refugees remain in a situation of protracted displacement.
 80 per cent of Syrian refugees in Jordan live in urban areas – particularly in Mafraq, Irbid, and Amman governorates – while the remaining are split between Za’atari refugee camp, Azraq refugee camp, and Emirati refugee camp.
 Over 80 per cent live below the poverty line while 51 per cent of refugees are children, and 4 per cent are elderly.

-DRC Jordan’s Interventions
+DRC Jordan’s response

 By maintaining a leadership role in the humanitarian community and in developing protection focused and locally-driven programming, DRC will remain a partner and advocate of choice in Jordan.
 Through interventions in camp and host community settings and working both directly and through local institutions, DRC Jordan aims to ensure that its beneficiaries are active participants in programming in their own communities and not passive recipients of aid.

-Finally, in developing and deepening its strategic partnerships with private sector actors, government ministries and strong local civil society actors, DRC aims to progressively link its gap-filling assistance will longer term recovery and economic development initiatives that will serve the resilience objectives of Jordan and its displaced populations.
+Finally, in developing and deepening its strategic partnerships with private sector actors, government ministries and strong local civil society actors, DRC aims to progressively link its gap-filling assistance with longer term recovery and economic development initiatives that will serve the resilience objectives of Jordan and its displaced populations.

 DRC Jordan programming is made possible thanks to the generous support from: